 - 2 cups powdered sugar

-- Place flour, salt, cinnamon and baking soda in a large bowl and set aside.
-Cream butter and sugars in mixer (I love my Kitchen Aid!).
-Add eggs and vanilla paste, mix till combined.
+Place flour, salt, cinnamon and baking soda in a large bowl, whisk and set aside.
+Cream butter and sugars in mixer.
+Add eggs and vanilla paste, mix until well combined.
 Slowly add flour mixture and whole oats, mix well.
 Add chocolate chips and pecans, fold in by hand.
 Place by large spoonfuls onto parchment covered cookie sheet and bake for 9-11 minutes.
 Allow cookies to cool, then glaze.

 MAY I PLEASE ASK A FAVOR?

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!